-- (1) lucas generated from planned deliberations between artists, painters and trinkers. - (2) the dissemination of ideas through the state and its organizations. - (3) accidental interactions among people blessed with creative muse. - (4) patronage by the rich and powerful that supported art. - (5) systematic investigation, codification and conventions. - 82.
-In the passage, the word 'fossil' can be interpreted as - (1) an art movement that has ceased to remain interesting or useful. - (2) an analogy from the physical world to indicate a historic art movement. - (3) an analogy from the physical world to indicate the barrenness of artistic creations in the past - (4) an embedded codification of pre-historic life. - (5) an analogy from the physical world to indicate the passing of an era associated with an art movement. - 83.
-In the passage, which of the following similarities between science and art may lead to erroneous conclusions? - (1)Both, in general, include a gamut of distinct but interconnecting activities - (2) Both have movements not necessarily concerned with innovation. - (3) Both depend on collaborations between talented individuals - (4)Both involve abstract thought and dissemination of ideas - (5)Both reflect complex priorities of the modern world - 84.
-The range of concepts and ideologies embodied in the art of the twentieth century is explained by - (1) the existence of movements such as surrealism. - (2) landmarks which give a pattern to the art history of the twentieth century. - (3) new language tools which can be used for further explorations into new areas. - (4) the fast changing world of percentual and transcendental understandings. - (5) the quick exchange of ideas and concepts enabled by efficient technology. - 85.
+- 81. Many of the concepts of modern art have been the product of - (1) ideas generated from planned deliberations between artists, painters and thinkers. - (2) the dissemination of ideas through the state and its organizations. - (3) accidental interactions among people blessed with creative muse. - (4) patronage by the rich and powerful that supported art. - (5) systematic investigation, codification and conventions. - 82.
+In the passage, the word 'fossil' can be interpreted as - (1) an art movement that has ceased to remain interesting or useful. - (2) an analogy from the physical world to indicate a historic art movement. - (3) an analogy from the physical world to indicate the barrenness of artistic creations in the past. - (4) an embedded codification of pre-historic life. - (5) an analogy from the physical world to indicate the passing of an era associated with an art movement. - 83.
+In the passage, which of the following similarities between science and art may lead to erroneous conclusions? - (1) Both, in general, include a gamut of distinct but interconnecting activites. - (2) Both have movements not necessarily concerned with innovation. - (3) Both depend on collaborations between talented individuals. - (4) Both involve abstract thought and dissemination of ideas. - (5) Both reflect complex priorities of the modern world.

+- TM - 84.
+The range of concepts and ideologies embodied in the art of the twentieth century is explained by - (1) the existence of movements such as surrealism. - (2) landmarks which give a pattern to the art history of the twentieth century. - (3) new language tools which can be used for further explorations into new areas. - (4) the fast changing world of perceptual and transcendental understandings. - (5) the quick exchange of ideas and concepts enabled by efficient technology. - 85.
 The passage uses an observation by T.S.
-Eliot to imply that - (1) creative processes are not 'original' because they always borrow from the past. - (2) we always carry to ward the legacy of the past. - (3) past behaviours and thought processes recreate themselves in the present and get labeled as 'original' or 'creative'. - (4) 'originality' can only thrive in a 'greenhouse' insulated from the past biases. - (5) 'initionations' and 'original thinking' interpret and develop on past thoughts to suit contemporary because
+Eliot to imply that - (1) creative processes are not 'original' because they always borrow from the past. - (2) we always carry forward the legacy of the past. - (3) past behaviours and thought processes recreate themselves in the present and get labeled as 'original' or 'creative'. - (4) 'originality' can only thrive in a 'greenhouse' insulated from the past biases. - (5) 'innovations' and 'original thinking' interpret and develop on past thoughts to suit contemporary needs.